BRAZIL – GOAIS, MINAS GERAIS WEST & BRAZILIA

 University Anthropology Museum.
 Pottery, tools, and ethnographic items emphasize the Amerindian culture of Goias.
 Free

 Zoroastrian Museum Artiaga.
 With art-deco architecture, a style that marked the construction of his time, Professor (Teacher) Zoroastro Artiaga was founded in 1946 with a collection consisting of historical documents, old utensils, objects related to the Indians of Central Brazil, and artwork.
-Its name pays homage to the first director, Professor Zoroastro Artiaga, who remained in office until 1957 and then 1964 to 1971.
+Its name pays homage to the first director, Professor Zoroastro Artiaga, who remained in office until 1957 and then from 1964 to 1971.

 I then walked the 1 km to the Rodoviaria to get a bus to Uberlandia in Minas Gerais West.
 This is a great bus station with every bus line in Brazil represented, a mall, and a great food court with a Burger King that has been my main meal for the last 2 days.
 The bus was Express (4.5 hours, 141 BR).
 I had a front seat with a great view.